RickJWagner/SOA_Samples/JMS_Stuff/readme.txt

 Invoke the servlet like this, passing an arg:
 http://localhost:8080/SY_JMS_HelperWebApp/JMSClient?myarg=Hooha

-The Switchyard project consumes from the queue.
+Use either the plain JMS or the JCA project to consume from the queue.